BytinSoftwares/BytinPlay/README.md

-# bytinPlay
+# bytinPlay Updater
-bytinPlay is lite background music player
+This branch contains the auto updater for bytinPlay